marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 > are based on the naïve assumption that one can promote the community by
 > training its leaders—as if it were the parts that promote the whole and not
 > the whole which, in being promoted, promotes the parts.
+>
+> Paulo Freire.

 Managing is hard, and there is so much material out there that isn't necessary relevant or particularly useful to **your** situation.

-From that, it is easy to grow cynical that "no one can teach management", but that is also not a helpful way to see things.
+From that, it is easy to grow cynical thinking that "no one can teach management".
+But that is also not a helpful way to see things.
 I bet your reports would raise their eyebrows if you said that to them.

-Material on how to manage **creative workers** like software developers seems particularly scarce, and creatives seem to require a very different kind of management than the general "KPI-based" literature often teaches.
+Material on how to manage **creative workers** like software developers seems particularly scarce, and creative-types seem to require a very different kind of management than the general "KPI-based" literature teaches.

 To make matters harder, there is usually not many clear productive metrics you can track on how much impact a creative has made (usually in terms of revenue)